ionic-team/stencil-site/src/docs/documentation-generation/overview.md

  }
 ```

-## Documenting Usage Examples for a Component
+## Adding Usage Examples

-Documenting how a Stencil component is useful for the users of a project.
+Documenting how a Stencil component is used is useful for the users of a project.
 The content of `.md` files in a `usage` subdirectory of a component will be added to the `usage` property of the generated json.

 ```